Prenatal paternity suit – legal information

 Contact an attorney specializing in family matters

 In this article we have presented you with important information about a prenatal paternity suit and the possibilities of conducting a paternity test during the proceeding.
 In view of the necessity of the court’s intervention in order to conduct a test which will allow the acquisition of civil and financial rights to the fetus after it has been born, it is important not to carry out the process independently.
-At the law firm of Cohen, Decker, Pex and Brosh you can find attorneys experienced in the field who will provide you with professional legal assistance and guidance for the purpose of making informed decisions in this complex matter.
+At our law firm you can find attorneys experienced in the field who will provide you with professional legal assistance and guidance for the purpose of making informed decisions in this complex matter.